 Some of these ingredients may be used in products that can come into contact with mucous membranes and the eyes.
-For example, Hydrolyzed Lupine Protein is used in bath soaps and detergents at up to $0.6\%^{29}$ and Hydrolyzed Vegetable Protein is used in eye lotions at up to 0.3%.
+For example, Hydrolyzed Lupine Protein is used in bath soaps and detergents at up to $0.6\%^{30}$ and Hydrolyzed Vegetable Protein is used in eye lotions at up to $0.3\%^{29}$ .
 Additionally, some of these ingredients were reported to be used in hair sprays, face powders, and fragrances and could possibly be inhaled.
-For example, Hydrolyzed Hazelnut Protein was reported to be used in perfume at a maximum concentration of 0.25%.
+For example, Hydrolyzed Hazelnut Protein was reported to be used in perfume at a maximum concentration of 0.25% and Hydrolyzed Vegetable Protein was reported to be used in a face powder (concentration of use not reported).
 In practice, 95% to 99% of the droplets/ particles released from cosmetic sprays have aerodynamic equivalent diameters >10 $\mu$ m, with propellant sprays yielding a greater fraction of droplets/particles below 10 $\mu$ m compared with pump sprays.
 Therefore, most droplets/ particles incidentally inhaled from cosmetic sprays would be deposited in the nasopharyngeal and bronchial regions and would not be respirable (i.e., they would not enter the lungs) to any appreciable amount.
 Conservative estimates of inhalation exposures to respirable particles during the use of loose powder cosmetic products are 400-fold to 1000-fold less than protective regulatory and guidance limits for inert airborne respirable particles in the workplace.